Heather Knight, Ph.D.

 Professor and Founding Director of Georgia Tech Center for Music Technology

 Yep, robots rock.
-Weinberg proves the point in the literal sense with Shimon, a marimba playing robotic musician.
+Weinberg proves the point in the literal sense with Shimon, Georgia Tech’s marimba playing robotic musician.
 Shimon, seen on NBC’s “Today” show, uses machine learning for jazz improvisation, and Weinberg will show the “Rise Up, Robots!” audience how it’s done.
 Weinberg’s other projects include a prosthetic robotic arm, which restores and enhances human drumming abilities for amputees.
 He’s presented his work worldwide at venues such as The Kennedy Center and the Cooper-Hewitt, Smithsonian Design Museum, and for the TED-Ed online lesson series.
 Weinberg’s research focuses on developing artificial creativity and musical expression for robots and augmented humans.
-Professor Weinberg’s appearance is supported in part by the Atlanta Jewish Music Festival.
+This act is presented in collaboration with the Atlanta Jewish Music Festival.

 Stewart Coulter, Ph.D.